newaetech/chipwhisperer-tutorials/Fault_1-Introduction_to_Clock_Glitch_Attacks-OPENADC-CWLITEXMEGA.rst

-Some of the important settings we’ll want to look at here are:
+Some of the important settings we'll want to look at here are:

--  clk_src > The clock signal that the glitch DCM is using as input.
-Can be set to “target” or “clkgen” In this case, we’ll be providing the clock to the target, so we’ll want this set to “clkgen”
+-  clk\_src > The clock signal that the glitch DCM is using as input.
+   Can be set to "target" or "clkgen" In this case, we'll be providing the clock to the target, so we'll want this set to "clkgen"
 -  offset > Where in the output clock to place the glitch.
 Can be in the range ``[-50, 50]``.
-Often, we’ll want to try many offsets when trying to glitch a target.
+Often, we'll want to try many offsets when trying to glitch a target.
 -  width > How wide to make the glitch.
 Can be in the range ``[-50, 50]``.
-Wider glitches more easily cause glitches, but are also more likely to crash the target, meaning we’ll often want to try a range of widths when attacking a target.
+Wider glitches more easily cause glitches, but are also more likely to crash the target, meaning we'll often want to try a range of widths when attacking a target.
 -  output > The output produced by the glitch module.
-For clock glitching, clock_xor is often the most useful option.
+For clock glitching, clock\_xor is often the most useful option.
--  ext_offset > The number of clock cycles after the trigger to put the glitch.
+-  ext\_offset > The number of clock cycles after the trigger to put the glitch.
 -  repeat > The number of clock cycles to repeat the glitch for.
 Higher values increase the number of instructions that can be glitched, but often increase the risk of crashing the target.
--  trigger_src > How to trigger the glitch.
-For this tutorial, we want to automatically trigger the glitch from the trigger pin only after arming the ChipWhipserer, so we’ll use ``ext_single``
+-  trigger\_src > How to trigger the glitch.
+For this tutorial, we want to automatically trigger the glitch from the trigger pin only after arming the ChipWhipserer, so we'll use ``ext_single``

-In addition, we’ll need to tell ChipWhipserer to use the glitch module’s output as a clock source for the target by setting ``scope.io.hs2 = "glitch"``.
-We’ll also setup a large ``repeat`` to make glitching easier.
-Finally, we’ll also use a ``namedtuple`` to make looping through parameters simpler.
+In addition, we'll need to tell ChipWhipserer to use the glitch module's output as a clock source for the target by setting ``scope.io.hs2 = "glitch"``.
+We'll also setup a large ``repeat`` to make glitching easier.
+Finally, we'll also use a ``namedtuple`` to make looping through parameters simpler.